• Skip to primary navigation

 Easy Jambalaya Recipe with Sausage

 Rice mixed with meat and vegetables is a classic meal.
 In this Jambalaya there’s a good amount of spiciness and zest, but not so much that it’s overpowering.
-The fattiness in the pork sausage creates a wonderful balance to the spiciness of the box of Zatarain’s Jambalaya mix.
+The fattiness in the Kielbasa pork sausage creates a wonderful balance to the spiciness of the box of Zatarain’s Jambalaya mix.

 Paprika, red pepper, chili pepper and black pepper bring the spice and warm up your taste buds.
 Chopped green peppers add diversity in texture and tomatoes add more color.